-Halmstad University has prepared a plan for its work with gender mainstreaming between 2020 and 2022.
-The theme of the plan is Quality Assurance in Education and Research.
+Halmstad University has a plan for its work with gender mainstreaming between 2022 and 2024.
 The plan sets out goals and challenges as well as activities to achieve the goals and follow up on the work.
 Managers and members of staff have a responsibility to include the gender equality perspective in daily operations.
-The University's Programme Director for gender mainstreaming, Anna Isaksson, is responsible for supporting this work in both core and support operations.
-The Programme Director conducts university-wide gender equality analyses within the scope of the University's quality management, and contributes to the work on gender mainstreaming documents, routines, and processes.
+The University’s Programme Director for gender mainstreaming, Anna Isaksson, is responsible for supporting this work in both core and support operations.
+The Programme Director conducts university-wide gender equality analyses within the scope of the University’s quality management, and contributes to the work on gender mainstreaming documents, routines, and processes.

 A network consisting of representatives from the University’s four schools is tied to the Programme Director.
 The network consists of:

 - Kalle Jonasson, School of Education, Humanities and Social Sciences